-Neurologic dry needling is the evolution from needling points (myofascial trigger points) to needling the system.
-Neurologic dry needling can be used to treat all types of neuromusculoskeletal conditions.
+Neurologic Dry Needling (NDN) is the evolution from needling points (myofascial trigger points) to needling the system.
+NDN is utilized to treat all types of neuromusculoskeletal conditions.
 These conditions are not limited to orthopedics but are applicable to any condition where inflammation (neurogenic), reduced blood flow and muscle guarding is present.
-The Neurologic Dry Needling system is based on peripheral and central neurologic principles so it is not limited by the traditional trigger point paradigm.
-Using peripheral nerve mapping model allows a broader opportunity to deliver treatment locally, segmentally, and most importantly systemically.
+The NDN treatment system is based on peripheral and central neurologic principles, which is not limited by the traditional trigger point paradigm.
+Using the peripheral nerve mapping model allows a broader opportunity to deliver treatment locally, segmentally, and most importantly systemically.

 The combination of our neurologic assessment with other important subjective and objective clinical indicators provides a global view of patient condition, prognosis and delivers a clinically efficient and effective treatment plan.

-I welcome you to attend one of our Neurologic Dry Needling courses and experience the next generation of dry needling treatment!
+I welcome you to attend one of our NDN courses and experience the next generation of dry needling treatment!

 Dr. Frank Gargano